-Represented TCL Communication in a six patent infringement lawsuit involving Wi-Fi enabled and broadband-capable portable handsets.
+Represented TCL in a six patent infringement lawsuit involving Wi-Fi enabled and broadband-capable portable handsets.
 Case dismissed.

 - Intellect Wireless v.
 HTC Corporation, et al. (N.D.
 Ill.)

-Represents Defendants HTC Corporation and HTC America, Inc. in a two-patent infringement action brought by Intellect Wireless in the Northern District of Illinois.
+Represented Defendants HTC Corporation and HTC America, Inc. in a two patent infringement action brought by Intellect Wireless in the Northern District of Illinois.
 At trial, the Honorable William T. Hart ruled that Intellect Wireless had engaged in inequitable conduct before the Patent Office rendering the patents unenforceable and dismissed the lawsuit.
 The decision was upheld on appeal to the Federal Circuit.
 Subsequently, the case was found to be exceptional, and Intellect Wireless and its litigation counsel were held jointly and severally liable for HTC’s attorney fees and costs.
 The patents covered wireless portable communication devices that receive and display caller ID information, non-facsimile pictures, video messages and/or Multimedia Messaging Service.

 - Intellect Wireless v.
 HP/Palm, et al. (N.D.
 Ill.)

-Represent Defendants Hewlett-Packard Co. and Palm, Inc. in a two patent infringement matter regarding wireless portable communication devices that receive and display caller ID information, non-facsimile pictures, video messages and/or Multimedia Messaging Service.
+Represented Defendants Hewlett-Packard Co. and Palm, Inc. in a two patent infringement matter regarding wireless portable communication devices that receive and display caller ID information, non-facsimile pictures, video messages and/or Multimedia Messaging Service.
 The Honorable Rebecca Pallmeyer granted HP/Palm's motion for summary judgment that the patents are not directly infringed.
 Subsequently, the case was found to be exceptional, and Intellect Wireless and its litigation counsel were held jointly and severally liable for HP/Palm's attorney fees and costs.